vxern/event_dart/README.md

-# Eventus
+# event_dart

 THIS LIBRARY WAS ORIGINALLY CREATED BY DESIGNTURE.

 This project introduces a class to be used as a mixin to allow a class to act as an event emitter to which others can subscribe.
-Several event-related projects existed, but none of them offered the flexibility and simplicity that we wanted, so we created Eventus.
+Several event-related projects existed, but none of them offered the flexibility and simplicity that we wanted, so we created event_dart.

-Eventus is a professional implementation of Eventus for Dart.
-This is based on the Node.js [Eventus][node_event_emitter] enhanced with Dart super power!
+event_dart is a professional implementation of event_dart for Dart.
+This is based on the Node.js [event_dart][node_event_emitter] enhanced with Dart super power!

 ## Installation